davidcereal/dberger1989.github.io/_posts/2016-06-21-p-values-and-bayes.markdown

 ## Bringing Bayes to Mos Eisley

-In our original question, we didnt have the probability that any random coin was unfair (the percent of all coins that were weighted).
-We also didn't have the degree to which a coin being weighted would determine the coin being heads (.75 probability).
+Remember, in our original question, we didnt have the probability that any random coin was unfair (the percent of all coins that were weighted), and we also didn't have the degree to which a coin being weighted would determine the coin being heads (75-25 advantage).
+But now that we know how to use Bayes' theorem, we can instead plug in estimated values for those elements.

-So how could I determine the probability that a coin which turns up 21/30 times is weighted without knowing these things in advance?

-The key is to know whether you're in the Galactic Coin Flipping Olympics or the Mos Eisley cantina.
+The key really is to know whether you're in the Galactic Coin Flipping Olympics or the Mos Eisley cantina.
 If the experiment were conducted in the former, you might have guessed the probability of the coin being rigged to be pretty low, perhaps .05, in which case the equation would be:

 $$ \color{RubineRed}{0.7084} \color{black}= \frac{ \color{BlueGreen}{(.99)}\color{purple}{(.05)} } { \color{BlueGreen}{(.99)}\color{purple}{(.05)} + \color{orange}{(.0214)}\color{orangered}{(.95)} } $$

-and you would be only consider there to be a 70.84 percent chance the coin is actually rigged.
-If you thought the rigging would be less obvious, you perhaps might estimate that a rigged coin would cause heads to turn up 55 percent of the time.
-In such a scenario, for the 500 coins that would be weighted, 97 of them coins would would have an outcome 21/30 heads or more extreme:
+You would thus only consider there to be a 70.84 percent chance the coin is actually rigged.
+If you thought the rigging would be less obvious, you might estimate that a rigged coin would cause heads to turn up 55 percent of the time.
+In such a scenario, for the 500 coins that would be weighted, 97 of them would would have an outcome 21/30 heads or more extreme:

 ```python
 study_2 = CoinTossTrials(n_flips=30, n_trials=10000, coins_weighted=.05, weight_heads=55)